fluke777/set_cards/README.md

-# set_cards
+# Set card game solver using DNN

 This is a fun little project that I was hoping to put together for some time.
-My Girfriend likes to play Set (https://www.setgame.com/set) which I think is a fantastic card game.
+My girlfriend likes to play Set (https://www.setgame.com/set) which I think is a fantastic card game.
 I like the game too the problem is I kinda suck at it :-) and if I lose I do not like it that much anymore.
 I was hoping to beat her using technology if I cannot do it using my brain.

 I attempted an implementation in Mathematica some time ago using some classical vision techniques like image similarity etc. That did not pan out that well.
 The classifier had a lots of issues you would expect.
 Different lighting, orientation of the cards etc.